chenxu10/thalestradingbot/tests/testfun/prompt.md

 Given the output of DataRetrive class under dataservices folder.
 Want you to create a new folder called performanceservices and add unit test.
 The new python file under performanceservices should be able to calculate quarter-to-date, year-to-date and month-to-date performance of ndx100.
 The goal of this is to benchmark a hedge fund manager's performance.
+Move in small steps.
+Lines should be less than 50.
+Also make sure tests are passed.
+Follow Test Driven Method.